 When it comes to diamonds, you’ll have to use something a bit stronger but still isn’t a danger to the environment.
 Keep aside that soft toothbrush, and soak the diamond pieces in a solution made from one quarter of a cup of ammonia and one cup of lukewarm water.
 You’ll need to soak each piece for around twenty minutes before you take it out to scrub it off with the toothbrush.
 Make sure you pay close attention to that gap between the setting and the diamond, as it’s all too easy for dirt to get stuck in there.
 Once the twenty minutes are up you can pull the diamond out, rinse it off in warm water and let it drip dry on a bit of tissue.
 Platinum settings will also come clean with the ammonia solution, but other materials will need to be treated differently.

+Getting wholesale silver jewelry dirty is not a big deal if you know how to clean it.
 To take the tarnish off of silver you’ll need to lean on science to do things the natural way.
 Rinse the dirt off the silver with regular water, then set it aside.
 Take a bowl, and line the bottom with aluminum foil.
 Then fill it up with warm water.
 Add in a just a touch of liquid dish detergent and four tablespoons of regular salt.
 All you have to do is lay the jewelry down on the salt and the tarnish will lift right off of it.
 The combination of materials actually magnetizes the tarnish and pulls it up.

 In the end, most jewelry can be cleaned with some mix of the above materials, so just mix and match to see what works.
 Test each combination on a small section at the start, so you’ll know of any issues.
 Just make sure that if you have something made of a fairly soft metal, such as a gold name necklace, that you use a gentle cloth so you don’t scratch the surface.